EvaArevalo/Musescore-Web-Crawler/README.md

 # Musescore-Web-Crawler
-Python script to scrape a large amount of a desired category of music from the MuseScore webstie
+Python script to scrape a piano scores from the MuseScore website